Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 On player to player postings: The more the better.
 If you want to speak privately, fine.
 But make an ic comment to the list that explains it, and then chat offlist.
 CC everything to me.

-Abuse: Not tolerated, sorry.
+Abuse: Not tolerated.
 We are trying to have a fun game.
 Sometimes people can get too into their character, and roleplay all sorts of silly things.
-Your character can’t be a murderer, a child molestor, or a psychoatic killer.
-If you want to play someone who is ma-ladjusted, and can’t get along with others, please go somewhere else.
+Your character can’t be a murderer, a child molester, or a psychotic killer.
+If you want to play someone who is maladjusted, and can’t get along with others, please go somewhere else.
 Let’s all get along and play nice, please.
-That’s an order!
-Heh.
+That’s an order! :)

 Experience Awards: Experience will be rewarded based on role-playing as well as combat, treasure, and 'story' xp rewards.
 In a PBeM game, role-playing is the most important aspect of keeping interest going, in my opinion.
 Players who do their part to act in character and interact with others in whatever way will be rewarded.
 Players who act consistantly out of character or who abuse out of character knowledge will be penalized.
 A "sort of" breakdown of how I award xp follows: